Patreon vs Ghost – A Comprehensive Comparison

 GhostPatreon

-Pricing & transaction fees$9/month starting, no transaction fees.5–12% of your revenue.
+Pricing & transaction fees$9/month starting, no transaction fees.8 or 12% of your revenue.
 No monthly fee.

 Blogging features✅ Yes, you can create blog posts that rank and get traffic.
 You also get content blocks with added features.❌ No, Patreon is not for blogging and content marketing.